Learn about the research happening in the Wellington Faculty of Science, New Zealand’s leading hub of science research.

 - We ranked in the top three universities for Ecology, Evolution and Behaviour, Molecular, Cellular and Whole Organism Biology, and Pure and Applied Mathematics.

-Development Studies, Geography, and Psychology at this University were all ranked in the top 100 in the most recent QS World Rankings.
-Earth and Marine Sciences, Geology, and Geophysics were in the top 150.
+Development Studies at this University was ranked in the top 50 in the most recent QS World Rankings.
+Geography was ranked in the top 100, while Psychology and Earth and Marine Sciences were in the top 150.

 The University places a high value on its academic staff and invests significantly in their research programmes and the postgraduate students they supervise.
 Success in gaining contested research funding from external sources such as the Marsden Fund and the Ministry of Business, Innovation and Employment's research funds, adds millions of dollars each year to the research budget and demonstrates the national and international standing of the Faculty's scientists.